CloudKMonet/Python-Study-Corner/README.md

 utilizing the python language to set up analysis, and models.
 Consider this repository my more beginner friendly codes, whilst my AI and ML repository contains more of an intermediate side.

-Currently Working On (as of week 8/25 through 8/27):
+Currently Working On:
 * Counting Sheep update - in progress
-* Tea Ordering update - complete
+* Tea Ordering update - complete 8/28/25

 Next Project:
-* Calculator app (but the python version of my c#) - complete
+* Calculator app (but the python version of my c#) - complete 8/28/25